 A second later, the Lacerator leapt at me but it didn’t reach me, instead a white blur for lack of a better descriptor crashed into it, making the Chimera fly away from the impact.

 The next thing I knew, there was a girl only a few years older than I was standing over me, Having just appeared from the blur.
 She had short black hair, tanned skin and wore a big comfy blue hoodie.

 “SalutEstCeQueCaVaPasTropBlesséEnPassantMoiCestTachyon.”
 She said to me, speaking ridiculously fast.
 Not that I understood the language she spoke.

 “Tachyon, English!”
-Another person said, I looked up to the crowd and saw a middle eastern woman wearing a hijab and wielding pistols on both hands, shooting the security enforcers in a calm focussed manner.
+Another person said, I looked up to the crowd and saw a middle eastern woman wearing a scarf around her and wielding pistols on both hands, shooting the security enforcers in a calm focused manner.

 TheLegionSayAreYouAlrightYouLookHurtDoYouNeedADoctor?”
 She said again.
 Although she spoke English this time, I couldn’t follow her.

 “OhRightWellSorryButIGottaGoHelp.”
 She said before zipping away faster than my eyes could follow.
 She went through the crowd and soon most of it was left down and cuffed.
 “Tada!”
 She said, making Nusaybah sigh.